modica97/Statistical-learning---Wine-dataset/README.md

 with a value of quality less or equal than 5 has been classied as bad wine (low quality), on the contrary a wine with a value of quality more than 5 has been classied as good wine (high quality).
 The relationship between each physiochemical property and quality, low or high, has been investigated.
-Then, three different models have been tted using the training dataset: a logistic regression model, a classication trees model and a neural networks model.
+Then, three different models have been tted using the training dataset: a logistic regression model, a classication trees model and a neural networks model.
 Then, after a comparison between the three models, the best one has been chosen and tested on the validation dataset.